 Almost all of these performances are free to attend, with grateful thanks to our generous funders, who support individual projects in these areas (and have included The Sir Barry Jackson Trust and Arts Council England).

-We’re always keen to meet new partners, venues, and supporters who want to get involved with our work in Sparkbrook and Bordesley Green: drop us a line on email@example.com if you’d like to find out more!
+We’re always keen to meet new partners, venues, and supporters who want to get involved with our work in Sparkbrook, Bordesley Green, Highgate, Small Heath, Balsall Heath, or other areas of Birmingham: drop us a line on email@example.com if you’d like to find out more!